therealmaduanusi/space-tourism-website/README.md

 ## Overview
-The Space Tourism website gives us a littel wonder of **"OUTERSPACE"** in addition with crew.
+The Space Tourism website gives us a little wonder of **"OUTERSPACE"** in addition with crew.
 Built with Reactjs for state and component management, React-Router for routing through each page and Tailwind framework for styling.
 ### The challenge